jackmaden/philosophybreak/_articles/dancing-with-nietzsche.md

 <p>On reading the quotation we feel inclined to join the dancers and to condemn the judgemental observers for their ignorance: just because <i>they</i> can’t hear the music doesn’t mean that <i>we</i> are insane for dancing.</p>
 <p>So, the take-home message appears to read thus: just because you don’t understand or respond to something, that doesn’t make it insane.</p>
 <blockquote class="fade-right">Just because you don’t understand or respond to something, that doesn’t make it insane.</blockquote>
 <p>Now, why is Nietzsche spouting this sort of thing?
 The answer, in fact, might simply be: well, he's not – for it is unclear whether he actually directly wrote our quotation at all.
-Indeed, a <a target="_blank" href="https://quoteinvestigator.com/2012/06/05/dance-insane/">whole host of writers</a> could lay claim to being its source.</p>
+Indeed, a <a target="_blank" rel="noopener" href="https://quoteinvestigator.com/2012/06/05/dance-insane/">whole host of writers</a> could lay claim to being its source.</p>
 <p>That it is widely thought to belong to Nietzsche, however, is justified in that the attitude it expresses signifies a recurring idea that permeates his work.
-This idea emerges when we pair our quotation with something that Nietzsche wrote in one of his last and most read writings, <a target="_blank" href="https://www.goodreads.com/book/show/51893.Thus_Spoke_Zarathustra"><i>Thus Spoke Zarathustra:</i></a></p>
+This idea emerges when we pair our quotation with something that Nietzsche wrote in one of his last and most read writings, <a target="_blank" rel="noopener" href="https://www.goodreads.com/book/show/51893.Thus_Spoke_Zarathustra"><i>Thus Spoke Zarathustra:</i></a></p>
 <blockquote class="fade-right">You have your way.
 I have my way.
 As for the right way, the correct way, and the only way, it does not exist.</blockquote>
 <p>This pairing – that not understanding something doesn’t mean you can dismiss or belittle it, and that there is no single or correct ‘way’ to life – reveals the core principles of what has come to be known as Nietzsche’s Perspectivism.</p>
 <h2>A new way of seeing the world: Perspectivism</h2>